 You’re the love of Baby‘s life right now, but if your Baby is nursing, breast milk is a close second.
 Without a doubt, breast milk (or formula) is the best thing for Baby at this age.
 While babies aren’t typically allergic to their mother’s breast milk, some babies can have a reaction to certain foods or drinks that get passed through breast milk.
 It’s not common, and it absolutely doesn’t cancel out all the wonderful benefits that come from breastfeeding.
-But it’s good to know this is possible in case you notice any allergy-like symptoms in Baby after she breastfeeds.
+But it’s good to know this is possible in case you notice any allergy-like symptoms in Baby after they breastfeeds.

 The usual (allergy) suspects